Delphinep26/WebScrapingPharmSite/README.md

 - Sqlalchemy for loading scraped data.

 *Data Analysis:*
-- Pandas to extract the data from SQLite DB and analyse data.
+- Pandas to extract the data from **SQLite** DB and analyse data.
 - Matplotlib for visualizations.
-- -googletrans for translating hebrew to english.
+- googletrans for translating hebrew to english.

 **Data Modeling:**